 Additions to Reserve

-An Addition to Reserve adds land to existing reserve land of a First Nation or creates a new reserve for First Nations.
+An addition to reserve adds land to an existing reserve of a First Nation or creates a new reserve for First Nations.

 - contributes directly to advancing reconciliation and improving the treaty relationship

 - can improve community access to land and resources

 - can support community and economic development initiatives for First Nations